cn0047/stash/ed/db/mysql/performanceOptimization.md

 It is possible to split query into 2 and use join wiht purpose to reduce result set in each query hence mysql can use index).

-`INNER JOIN table1 INNER JOIN table2 INNER JOIN table3` - order of tables in INNER join section won't affect performance.
+`INNER JOIN table1 INNER JOIN table2 INNER JOIN table3` - order of tables in INNER join section WON'T affect performance.
 Different orders will produce same result and same query cost.

-`LEFT JOIN table1 LEFT JOIN table2 LEFT JOIN table3` - order of tables in LEFT join section may affect performance.
+`LEFT JOIN table1 LEFT JOIN table2 LEFT JOIN table3` - order of tables in LEFT join section MAY affect performance.

 `EXISTS` may be faster than `IN` or `JOIN` but it depends...